jeffreytse/jekyll-theme-yat/research.md

 ## Protein-Protein Docking

-{% include image.html url="/assets/images/research/galaxyPPdock.png" description="" style="width: 100%;" %}
+{% include image.html url="/assets/images/research/galaxyPPdock.png" %}

 We are also developing prediction methods for protein-protein interactions.
 Prediction of protein- protein complex structure and binding affinity is crucial